CumulusNetworks/docs/content/cumulus-netq-41/Validate-Operations/Flow Analysis.md

 weight: 1006
 toc: 4
 ---
 NetQ provides the ability to analyze active traffic flows in your network.
-Use the Flow Analysis tool to sample data from UDP and TCP flows in your environment and review performance statistics related to flow health.
+Use the Flow Analysis tool to sample data from TCP and UDP flows in your environment and review latency and buffer utilization statistics across network paths.

+{{<notice info>}}

+Flow Analysis is supported on NVIDIA Spectrum 2 and 3 platforms, and requires a switch fabric running Cumulus Linux version 5.0 or above.

+{{</notice>}}

 ## Create New Flow Analysis